Loading seismic and well data into projects when working from home

 In reality, multiple transactions take place every day when we are at our place of work.
 While working at home, we have plenty of tools available – such as Zoom, Microsoft Teams, Skype, etc. – to deal with ‘information’ transactions such as a quick discussion or meeting, but ‘physical’ transactions are different.
 For this discussion, a physical transaction is the exchange of something three-dimensional – an envelope, a boxed lunch or a media cartridge.

-When we are all at the office together, these ‘physical’ transactions happen seamlessly, but with everyone at home, they don’t happen at all.
+When we were all at the office together, these ‘physical’ transactions happened seamlessly, but with more people at home, they either take much longer or don’t happen at all.
 In the case of lunch, that’s easy to fix – you make your own sandwich.
-But what happens when the invoice (or payment) gets delivered to your office or in the case of seismic and well data, when that newly acquired or reprocessed seismic data arrives and nobody is there to receive it?
+But what happens when the invoice (or payment) gets delivered to your office or in the case of seismic and well data, when that newly acquired or reprocessed seismic data arrives and staff are not there to receive it?

 Dealing with the physical transactions while working remotely requires creative solutions.
 Recently clients have been directing processing companies and third parties to deliver data directly to Katalyst.
 Normally this data would have been sent to the client and then on to Katalyst, but that obviously won’t work when the office is empty.
 In fact one client has completely outsourced all tape reading to eliminate the need for people onsite to handle physical media and tape reading.